marcosraimondi1/marcosraimondi1/README.md

 ### Hi there 👋

 My name is Marcos Raimondi, I'm a computer engineering student interested in all kinds of projects and programming challenges.

-- 🔭 I’m currently working on web development projects (MERN)
+I am a student with a great interest in programming and in continuing to perfect my skills that will allow me to grow professionally.
+I always try to stay uptodate with the latest technology.
+I am resilient, self-taught and persevering.
+I have no problem working alone or integrating a team.

+- 🔭 My current interests are web programming, artificial intelligence and the IoT.

+😄 Feel free to check out my public repositories and don't forget to pass by my github page https://marcosraimondi1.github.io

 <!--
 **marcosraimondi1/marcosraimondi1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.